OneMoreJson/LI_CraftingMeaningfulHTML/README.md

 Completed the Lesson.
 I am still trying to figure out the workflow
 ### 2107 | Next Class Ready
 Changed the folders to keep all the Linked In lessons for Front End.

+## 2020 11 18 : 2000 | HTML Meta Tag Course
+Learning about meta tags inside the head of an HTML document.
+See the Notion Notes on this course for reminders.